-FITERMAN HALL RECONSTRUCTION -- LMDC is working with the City University of New York and the Dormitory Authority of the State of New York to finalize necessary agreements in order to provide funds for this project.
+FITERMAN HALL RECONSTRUCTION-- LMDC continues to work with the City University of New York and the Dormitory Authority of the State of New York to define which items in the project scope LMDC funds will be used.
+Once determined, a Subrecipient agreement can be finalized.